marquezfosser/buenosaires2018/README.md

 # buenosaires2018

-Workshop for Buenos Aires on 11 May 2018.
+Workshop for Buenos Aires on May, 11 2018.

 ## Agenda